Shampoo (film): Plot

 All the principals except Felicia adjourn to a posh counterculture party at a Beverly Hills mansion, where guests indulge in alcohol, other drugs, and sexual pursuits.
 Lester, followed moments later by Jill and Johnny, happen upon a couple having vigorous sex in the dark on the kitchen floor.
 Lester comments admiringly on this tryst to Jill and Johnny, who look on through the window in stunned silence.
 Suddenly, the refrigerator door George had failed to properly close comes open, illuminating Jackie and him.
 Lester, shocked, abruptly leaves.
 An enraged Jill throws a chair, breaking the window, and swears at George.
 Jackie flees as George tries to placate Jill with an obvious lie, but Jill, unmollified, runs off to spend the night with Johnny.

 The following morning Jill confronts George at her home with one of Felicia's earrings, which she found in his bed.
 When she asks about his dalliances, George admits he sought a career in the beauty industry as a means to pursue beautiful women, and that his promiscuity, while making him feel like he will live forever, may mean he does not love her.
 Upon returning to his home, George is met by Lester and some intimidating men.
 George and Lester soon find mutual understanding.
-Lester calls Jackie a whore and mentions he is fed up with her.
+Lester hypocritically calls Jackie a whore and mentions he is fed up with her.
 Lester promises George a business deal and he and the men leave.

 George subsequently goes to Jackie's house, but she worriedly flees in her car, claiming she does not want Lester to find them together.
 George pursues her on his motorcycle, and the two arrive on a hilltop overlook above her house.
 George proposes to Jackie, but she tells him it is too late; she has arranged to go to Acapulco with Lester, who has said he will divorce Felicia and marry her.
 Jackie leaves George alone on the overlook, from where he sadly watches her depart with Lester.